mikeliddle/TunnelTestEnv/Readme.md

 2. Switch to root (needed for some of these commands)
 3. Setup your environment variables (run `./envSetup.sh -h` for more information)
 4. Setup the environment with `./envSetup.sh`
-   1. You can use the `-i` flag to have it install the prereqs of docker and openssl.
+   1. You can use the `-i` flag to have it install the prereqs of docker and acme certbot, and disable systemd-resolved.

 # Environment explanation